open-company/open-company-digest/README.md

 ## Usage

 Prospective users of [Carrot](https://carrot.io/) should get started by going to [Carrot.io](https://carrot.io/).
-The following usage is **for developers** wanting to work on the OpenCompany Authentication Service.
+The following usage is **for developers** wanting to work on the OpenCompany Digest Service.

 **Make sure you've updated `project.clj` as described above.**